hzhu/sol-swap/README.md

 [x] refactor and create useQuote + remove fetching state from reducer [x] refactor everything that can be moved to react-query [x] introduce iOS-style modal sheet
-[ ] only show insufficient balance message is wallet is connected [ ] max button populates the sell input
+[x] swipe down at the beginning of list should not dismiss sheet [ ] only show insufficient balance message is wallet is connected [ ] max button populates the sell input
 [ ] implement mobile combobox